 Depending on the establishment where you are dining, some sommeliers will insist on using a decanter and bringing the decanter to the table.
 I will be the first to admit that there is a pleasing aesthetic to having a decanter of red wine on the table during a fine dining experience.

 However, in truth, a decanter is not really necessary.
 Any glass vessel that allows the wine to have a large surface area exposed to oxygen will work just as well.
 My experiences using a decanter have been somewhat stressful.

 If you allow the last drops of wine to dry in the bottom of the decanter before rinsing it with clean water, the decanter becomes really difficult to clean with its wide base and narrow neck.

-When I worked in a 4-star hotel during my college vacations, we did decant wine into a wide glass jug and then double-decant it into a carafe for the table.
-Both, the carafe and the jug, had wide necks making them far easier to clean.
+When I worked in a 4-star hotel during my college vacations, we decanted wine into a wide glass jug and then double-decanted it into a carafe for the table.
+Both the carafe and the jug had wide necks, making them far easier to clean.

 This was vital during the hectic tourist season when we needed to clean up quickly to be in time for the next sitting.
 Washing decanters came with the risk of breakage, even more so when we were in a rush.